How to Grow Grass in Shaded Gardens

-Also, as the green tips of the grass blade are the most active in photosynthesis, you should therefore never cut more than 25% of the grass blade.
+Also, as the green tips of the grass blade are the most active in photosynthesis, you should therefore never cut more than 25% of the grass blade in one go.

 If you want to grow grass in a shaded garden, we suggest you avoid aggressive cutting which would remove the grass blades needed for photosynthesis.

 Also, a sharp mower blade will cut the grass neatly while a blunt blade will tear and pull the grass, leading to lawn stress and damage.